 Although the Illinois Code of Criminal Procedure does not provide for the exclusion of the press from prosecutions for sex offenses where the victim is a minor, the court still has the power to do so.
-Such a closure must be based upon a compelling governmental interest, and narrowly tailored to serve that interest.
-Even though safeguarding the physical and psychological well-being of a minor is a compelling state interest, the trial judge should determine, on a case-by-case basis, whether the court should be closed to the press and the public, taking into account the minor victim's age, psychological
+Because a defendant's right to a public trial is of constitutional dimension, such a closure must be based upon a compelling governmental interest, and narrowly tailored to serve that interest.
+Even though safeguarding the physical and psychological well-being of a minor is a compelling state interest, the trial judge should